-Did you know there are an estimated 150,924 veterans living in New York City, according to the U.S. Census Bureau?
-As you plan for your care in retirement, or the care of a loved one, be sure that you are taking advantage of all potential benefits that you qualify for.
-For instance, veterans or the spouses of veterans searching for an assisted living community may be eligible for benefits from the Veterans Administration (VA).
+Did you know there are an estimated 144,558 veterans living in New York City, according to the U.S. Census Bureau?
+As you plan for your care in retirement or the care of a loved one, be sure you are taking advantage of all potential benefits you qualify for.
+For instance, veterans and their spouses searching for an assisted living community may be eligible for benefits from the Veterans Administration (VA).

 For veterans and/or spouses in need of personal assistance, Aid and Attendance is a non-service-connected pension benefit offered by the VA.